Learn More About Alpha Lambda Delta

-- You should receive an emailed letter of invitation to join from our chapter via the National ALD MyHonorSociety during the 2nd or 3rd week in February with instructions of how to accept your invitation to join online.
+- You should receive an emailed letter of invitation to join our chapter via the National ALD MyHonorSociety during the 2nd or 3rd week in February with instructions on how to accept your invitation to join online.

-- If you feel you meet the above requirements and have not received an invitation to join by the end of February, contact our Administrative Advisor: email@example.com
+- If you feel you meet the above requirements and have not received an invitation to join by the end of February, contact our Administrative Advisor.

-- There is a one-time membership fee currently set at $45.00 ($25.00 are for national dues, and $20.00 are for local chapter dues) and is for a “lifetime” membership.
+- There is a one-time membership fee currently set at $45.00 ($25.00 is for national dues and $20.00 is for local chapter dues) and is for a “lifetime” membership.
 You will never have to pay anything more to maintain your membership status.
 “Once a member-always a member”.
 (Your membership in ALD can never be taken away).
 You are entered on the National Alpha Lambda Delta Roster when you officially accept the online membership.
-At the initiation (induction), you will receive your certificate of membership and an ALD initiate’s key from National Alpha Lambda Delta.
+At the initiation (induction), you will receive your certificate of membership and an ALD initiate’s key from the National Alpha Lambda Delta.

 What and When is the Initiation?

-- You will be presented your ALD initiate’s key and your certificate.
+- You will be presented with your ALD initiate’s key and your certificate.

 - You may invite guests.

-- The Ceremony is following by a dessert reception.
+- The Ceremony is followed by a dessert reception.

 What Must I Do to Become an ALD Officer?